timvandam/cn/doc/Data Link Layer.md

 ### Byte stuffing
 Another framing method is indicating the start and/or end of a frame using a byte-size flag, which is simply a specific sequence of bits.
-Like the 'byte count' method just discussed, this problem also suffers from bit flips and missing bits.
+Like the *byte count* method just discussed, this problem also suffers from bit flips and missing bits.
 However, unlike the byte count method this method won't misinterpret every message sent after an invalid one; instead it will read too much until it encounters another start/stop sequence.
 This makes it a bit better than simply prepending the amount of bytes, but is still not an ideal solution.
 Another disadvantage is that the start/stop sequence will no longer